[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 Born to a prosperous family, Inge Woolf witnessed the Nazis marching into Vienna in March 1938 and fled with her family to England, escaping certain death.
 Hiding their Jewish identity until after World War II, Inge and her family were impoverished refugees.

-A move to New Zealand signalled new beginnings.
+A move to New Zealand signaled new beginnings.
 Inge met the love of her life, Ronald Woolf, and together they created the country's pre-eminent photographic studio – before catastrophe struck.

 In her later years, Inge was pivotal in establishing the Holocaust Centre of New Zealand and was its founding director.
 She was dedicated to educating thousands on the Holocaust and the dangers of racism and prejudice, often observing that hate start small.